Wonderful Compactification of a Cartan Subalgebra of a Semisimple Lie Algebra: Algebro-geometric Properties of hbar

 \section{Algebro-geometric Properties of \texorpdfstring{$\bar \fh$}{hbar}}

-In this section, we prove that $\bar \fh$ is a normal variety by showing it is regular in codimension one using results from \cite{AB}.
+In this section, we prove that $\bar \fh$ is a normal variety by showing it is regular in codimension one and using results from \cite{AB} to show that $\bar \fh$ is Cohen-Macaulay.
 In the process, we show that there are finitely many $\fh$-orbits on $\bar \fh$, and that the orbits give an affine paving of $\bar \fh.$ For this reason, it is reasonable to think of $\bar \fh$ as an additive analogue of a toric variety.
 We also extend the action of the Weyl group $W$ on $\fh$ to a $W$-action on $\bar \fh$, and we explicitly compute $\bar \fh$ in the case of $\mathfrak{sl}_3$, in which case $\bar \fh$ is a singular hypersurface in $(\mathbb P^1)^3.$